Max Heath: Early life

 Heath is from Beaumaris in Melbourne, Victoria.
-Heath's father Nick was a Fitzroy-listed player and kicked over a 100 goals for the Uni Blacks in 1990.
+Heath's father Nick was a Fitzroy-listed player and kicked over 100 goals for the Uni Blacks in 1990.
 As a junior, Heath played 112 games for the Beaumaris Football Club, beginning in the under 9s and playing in two premierships.
 Heath's favourite player as a youngster was Brisbane forward Jonathan Brown.
 Heath joined the Sandringham Dragons ahead of the 2019 season, but only managed one game that season given the Dragons' talented list.
 Instead, he played mostly with Xavier College in the APS competition.
 Heath re-signed with the Dragons in 2020, but due to Covid19 there were no games that year.
 Heath had been tipped to play for Vic Metro in the AFL Under 18 Championships, but the pandemic saw the competition cancelled for 2020.
 Heath nominated for the 2020 draft, but was not selected likely due to the lack of exposure in 2020.
 Heath re-signed with the Dragons for 2021 and played seven games, also playing five games for Xavier College before he was drafted by St Kilda.
 Heath continued playing for Xavier and Sandringham as a full-time student after his listing by St Kilda.
 Heath had a standout game for Sandringham in Round 12 collecting 21 disposals, 26 hitouts, two goals and eight marks.

 Known for his aggression and tackling pressure, Heath stated that "I just enjoy tackling and being really physical on the ground, because I know it elevates my teammates into going in harder.
 They know I’m going in just as hard, and hopefully I can protect them or really help them out in that sort of way.
 I don’t want to hurt people, [but] I want to have a real physical impact on the game and put kids into the ground.
 Now, I’m focused on putting men into the ground.”